stitchdata/docs/_destinations/snowflake.md

 ## DATA TYPES
 ## See [FILE] for info on data types supported by Snowflake.

-replication-methods: "All"
+incremental-replication: "Upserts, Append-Only"
 connection-methods: "SSL"
 supported-versions: "n/a"

-nested-structures: true ## if true, natively supports nested structures
+nested-structure-support: true ## if true, natively supports nested structures
 case: "Case Insensitive"
 table-name-limit: "255" ## max # of characters
 column-name-limit: "251" ## max # of characters